python/devguide/developer-workflow/extension-modules.rst

 .. tip::

-   Use ``make -jN`` to speed-up compilation by utilizing as many CPU cores as possible, where *N* is as many CPU cores you want to spare (and have memory for).
+   Use ``make -jN`` to speed up compilation by utilizing as many CPU cores as possible, where *N* is as many CPU cores you want to spare (and have memory for).
 Be careful using ``make -j`` with no argument, as this puts no limit on the number of jobs, and compilation can sometimes use up a